-Issuer Audit: A defined term under the Act:
+FMC audit: A defined term under the Act:

-- (a) means the audit of- - (i) the financial statements of an issuer and, if the issuer is required to complete group financial statements, of those group financial statements (being financial statements or group financial statements that are prepared under the Financial Reporting Act 1993); or - (ii) the financial statements of a scheme, a fund, or a retirement village referred to in section 9A of the Financial Reporting Act 1993; and - (b) includes any audit or review required to be carried out under the Securities Act 1978, or regulations made or exemptions granted under that Act, by a qualified auditor (within the meaning of that Act); but - (c) does not include any audit carried out under the Public Audit Act 2001 (whether the Auditor-General or any other person is acting as the auditor)
+- a. means the audit of - i. the financial statements or group financial statements of an FMC reporting entity that are prepared under the Financial Markets Conduct Act 2013; or - ii. the financial statements of a scheme or a fund prepared under section 461A of the Financial Markets Conduct Act 2013; or - iii. the financial statements referred to in section 461B of the Financial Markets Conduct Act 2013; and - b. includes any audit or review required to be carried out under the regulations made, or exemptions granted, under the Financial Markets Conduct Act 2013 or the Securities Act 1978 by a qualified auditor (within the meaning of either of those Acts); and - c. includes any audit of the financial statements or group financial statements prepared under the Financial Reporting Act 1993 in accordance with section 55 of the Financial Reporting Act 2013; and - d. includes any issuer audit (as defined in this Act before the commencement of this paragraph); but e. does not include any audit carried out under the Public Audit Act 2001 (whether the Auditor-General or any other person is acting as the auditor)

-Licence: A licence issued by an accredited body or the FMA under Part 2 of the Act, and includes a licence that a person is treated as holding under subpart 3 of Part 3
+Licence: A licence issued by an accredited body or the FMA under Part 2 of the Act, and includes a licence that a person is treated as holding under subpart 3 of Part 3.